-The evidence of human presence in Australia shows a culture alive almost 14 times before there was a great civilization in Egypt.
+The evidence of the human presence in Australia shows a culture alive almost 14 times before there was a great civilization in Egypt.
 Evidence that also illustrates and demonstrates the use of this ancient tool and weapon continuously over tens of thousands of years.

 - There are Egyptian hieroglyphs carved in Australia.